peteroupc/html3dutil/doc/H3DU.Shape.md

 ### H3DU.Shape#setTextureAndColor(name, r, g, b, [a]) <a id='H3DU.Shape_H3DU.Shape_setTextureAndColor'></a>

-Sets this shape's material to the given texture and color.
+Sets this shape's material to the given texture, and its ambient and diffuse parameters to the given color.

 #### Parameters